CrowdStrike/terraform-provider-crowdstrike/docs/resources/default_prevention_policy_mac.md

 ---
-page_title: "crowdstrike_prevention_policy_mac Resource - crowdstrike"
+page_title: "crowdstrike_default_prevention_policy_mac Resource - crowdstrike"
 subcategory: "Prevention Policy"
 description: |-
-  This resource allows you to manage prevention policies for Mac hosts.
+  This resource allows you to manage the default prevention policy for Mac hosts.
 Prevention policies allow you to manage what activity will trigger detections and preventions on your hosts.
   API Scopes
   The following API scopes are required:
   Prevention policies | Read & Write
 ---

-# crowdstrike_prevention_policy_mac (Resource)
+# crowdstrike_default_prevention_policy_mac (Resource)

-This resource allows you to manage prevention policies for Mac hosts.
+This resource allows you to manage the default prevention policy for Mac hosts.
 Prevention policies allow you to manage what activity will trigger detections and preventions on your hosts.

 ## API Scopes